Q&A

 Show respect for the earth and all living plants and animals

-Praise your child’s abilities and help them build their self esteem
+Praise your child’s abilities and help build their self esteem

 Social Balance